lupyuen/visual-embedded-rust/README.md

-# visual-embedded-rust: Visual Studio Extension for Visual Embedded Rust
+# visual-embedded-rust

+Create and edit Embedded Rust programs visually by dragging and dropping blocks

+## Features

 Watch the demo: https://youtu.be/jYo8B8c7T3Y

-Read the articles:
+Read the articles...

 1. [_"Rust Rocks NB-IoT!
 STM32 Blue Pill with Quectel BC95-G on Apache Mynewt"_](https://medium.com/@ly.lee/rust-rocks-nb-iot-stm32-blue-pill-with-quectel-bc95-g-on-apache-mynewt-ef62a7e28f7e)

 1. [_"Visual Programming with Embedded Rust?
 Yes we can with Apache Mynewt and Google Blockly!"_](https://medium.com/@ly.lee/visual-programming-with-embedded-rust-yes-we-can-with-apache-mynewt-and-google-blockly-8b67ef7412d7)

-## Features
+## Usage

 1. In the Visual Studio Code Explorer, create a new empty Rust source file like `main.rs`